peter-xxxxx/iotproject/README.md

-# iotproject

-Smart Assistant Coach for Fencers
+# iotproject: Smart Assistant Coach for Fencers

 Use Kinect SDK skeleton sample as base.